Franny's Feet: Canada

-The series first aired on Family Channel and later Family Jr. (formerly Playhouse Disney) in Canada on July 8, 2003 and concluded on October 31, 2010.
+The series first aired on Family Channel and later Family Jr. (formerly Playhouse Disney) in Canada on July 8, 2003, and concluded on October 31, 2010.
 Repeats were shown on Family Jr. in the mid-2010s.

 Peace Arch Entertainment/Kaboom!
 Entertainment held home video rights to the series in Canada and America.

 Europe

 The series aired on Five in the UK as part of the Milkshake! block, premiering on 27 October 2003.
 The broadcaster co-commissioned the series with Family Channel.
 The series has also aired on Discovery Kids, Playhouse Disney and Tiny Pop.

 Universal Pictures Video subsidiary Vision Video Ltd. held home video rights to the series.

-This series aired on France 5 in France.
+This series aired on France 5 in France and MiniMini in Poland.

 US

 In 2006, it aired on PBS Kids until early 2010.
 In 2008, it aired on the now-defunct Sprout in the US (co-funded by NYC station WNET, also a co-producer).

 It formerly aired on the now-defunct Light TV in 2016 until 2019.

 The series currently streaming for free on both Tubi and The Roku Channel.